lunarmodules/ldoc/docs/doc.md

 'Contents' is automatically generated.
 It will contain any explicit sections, if they have been used.
 Otherwise you will get the usual categories: 'Functions' and 'Tables'.

 'Modules' will appear for any project providing Lua libraries; there may also be a 'Scripts' section if the project contains Lua scripts.
 For example,  [LuaMacro](http://stevedonovan.github.com/LuaMacro/docs/api.html) has a driver script `luam` in this section.
-The [builtin](http://stevedonovan.github.com/LuaMacro/docs/modules/macro.builtin.html) module only defines macros, which are defined as a [custom tag type](!).
+The [builtin](http://stevedonovan.github.com/LuaMacro/docs/modules/macro.builtin.html) module only defines macros, which are defined as a _custom tag type_. ?ref to config.ld for LM

-## Including source examples and a readme file
+## Including examples and a readme file

 It has been long known that documentation generated just from the source is not really adequate to explain _how_ to use a library.
 People like reading narrative documentation, and they like looking at examples.
 Previously I found myself dealing with source-generated and writer-generated documentation using different tools, and having to match these up.

 LDoc allows for source examples to be included in the documentation.
 For example, see the online documentation for [winapi](http://stevedonovan.github.com/winapi/api.html).
-The function `utf8_expand` has a @see reference to 'testu.lua' and following that link gives you a pretty-printed version of the code.
+The function `utf8_expand` has a `@see` reference to 'testu.lua' and following that link gives you a pretty-printed version of the code.

 The line in the `config.ld` that enables this is: